swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ##### `RawSpan`

 `RawSpan` will gain a series of concretely typed `load(fromByteOffset:as:)` functions to obtain numeric values from the underlying memory.
 These will be bounds-checked and, since they always return values from fully-inhabited types, are fully safe.
+They have no alignment requirement.
 For example,

 ```swift
 extension RawSpan {